In 2005 the Australian Bar Association created ATC.

 The creation of the ATC was also a clear recognition of the ABA’s emphasis on the maintenance and enhancement of professional standards, in particular, advocacy training consistent with it's objectives.

 The Honourable Susan Kiefel AC, Chief Justice of the High Court of Australia, is the Patron of the Advocacy Training Council.
-The inaugural chair of the ATC was Philip Greenwood SC.
-Philip was honoured by the ABA with life membership in (2017)?
+The inaugural chair of the ATC was The Hon.
+Justice Glenn Martin AM.

 If you wish, you can download and read the ABA Statement of Professional Excellence.